WHO IS THE BEST IN HISTORY?

 At Sports Annual we don't apply points for pole or fastest lap or any result back from sixth to any driver from any era.
 We follow the FIA's lead on shared points for shared drives.
 We could point back to tenth but it's too recent to be comparable across the great majority of the sport's history.

 To be ranked racers must win a race in a championship in which they are proven and definitive competitors.
-A team or racer entering only one race in a season and winning cannot qualify a driver or team here.
+A team or racer entering only one race in a season and winning doesn't qualify.

 Such a win wouldn't have carried the burden of championship contention ... which complicates and alters car or bike construction and set up and team and driver behaviour on the track.
 This measurement is all about championship racing.